mozilla-l10n/localizer-documentation/tools/pontoon/teams_projects.md

 Hovering a project in the list will replace the progress bar with a set of detailed statistics (untranslated strings, missing strings, etc.).
 Note that all these numbers are links, so you can use them to open the project with a filter already enabled, for example to display only missing strings.
 You can click on the number of total strings to access *All Resources* (i.e. all strings in all files) for this project.

+The rightmost column in the table will display a blue lightbulb icon if there are unreviewed strings.
+The icon in the table header can be used to sort rows based on the number of unreviewed strings.

 ![Project hover](/assets/images/pontoon/teams_projects/project_hover.png)

 ### Requesting a project